Stirling (WA)

 Stirling has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 23 projects likely to impact the area.
-Key projects include Osborne Park Hospital Women and Newborn Services Expansion, Stephenson Avenue Extension, Stirling Bus Interchange Upgrade, and Lake Monger Primary School Additions and Relocation.
-The following list details those most relevant.
+Local infrastructure updates, major construction projects, and planning changes have a significant influence on regional development.
+AreaSearch has identified 23 projects in progress or planned that are expected to affect this locality.
+Key developments include the Osborne Park Hospital Women and Newborn Services Expansion, the Stephenson Avenue Extension, the Stirling Bus Interchange Upgrade, and the Lake Monger Primary School Additions and Relocation, with further details provided on the most significant works.

 Professional plan users can use the search below to filter and access additional projects.